-- 5. The KEHA Board of Directors shall have the authority to approve unbudgeted expenditures up to \$5000.00.
-Proposed unbudgeted expenditures over \$5000.00 must be approved by KEHA voting delegates at a regular or called business meeting.
+- 5. The KEHA Board of Directors shall have the authority to approve unbudgeted expenditures up to \$5,000.00.
+Proposed unbudgeted expenditures over \$5,000.00 must be approved by KEHA voting delegates at a regular or called business meeting.
 (3/18/1998) - 6.
 All scholarships shall be at least \$1,000 per recipient.
 If funds are not adequate, balance will be retained in account until adequate funds are available.
 (3/10/2020) - 7.
-The fund "Pennies for Friendship has been renamed "Coins for Change" for clarification.
-Fifty percent (50%) of the Coins for Change that are collected will be sent to the ACWW World Headquarters in London, England to support projects for world friendship and understanding through "Pennies for Friendship."
-Fifty percent (50%) will be retained by KEHA.
+The KEHA fund "Pennies for Friendship has been renamed "Coins for Change" for clarification.
+Fifty percent (50%) of the Coins for Change that are collected will be sent to the ACWW World Headquarters in London, England to support projects for world friendship and understanding through "Rural Women in Action."
+(11/7/22) Fifty percent (50%) will be retained by KEHA.
 The portion of "Coins for Change" retained by KEHA shall fund the International program of work, including the Homemaker Exchange Program and required travel by the International Chairperson to ACWW and CWC meetings.
-To facilitate budget planning, funds collected within a given KEHA year shall be notified of the remittance amount by February 1 each year and shall submit a budget for these funds by the spring KEHA Board meeting.
+To facilitate budget planning, funds collected within a given KEHA year shall be available for expenditure the following year.
+The KEHA International Chairman shall be notified of the remittance amount by February 1 each year and shall submit a budget for these funds by the spring KEHA Board meeting.
 (The details of "Coins for Change" and also the KEHA International Exchange program can be found elsewhere in the manual.)
 (3/11/2014)